petered/pdnn/README.md

 # Proportional-Derivative Neural Networks

-This is the code for our paper, Temporally Efficient Deep Learning with Spikes (arxiv link coming soon).
+This is the code for our paper, [Temporally Efficient Deep Learning with Spikes](https://arxiv.org/abs/1706.04159).

 To set up this repo, go: